imAdityaSatya/Caesar-Cipher/README.md

 # Caesar-Cipher
-It is an encoder decoder application using Java.
+It is a simple encoder decoder application using Java.